fredyandrei/material-tailwind/CONTRIBUTING.md

-# Material Tailwind Contributing Guide
+# Horizon UI Contributing Guide

-Thank you for your interest in contributing to Material Tailwind!
+Thank you for your interest in contributing to Horizon UI!
 Please feel free to put up a PR for any issue, feature request or enhancement.

 Even if you have little to no experience with Tailwind CSS, JavaScript or React, we'd be more than happy to help you with any information or guidance in order to fulfill your PR.

 ## Development Setup

-Material Tailwind is using PNPM workspaces and you need to execute the following commands after clonning the repository.
+Horizon UI is using PNPM workspaces and you need to execute the following commands after clonning the repository.

 1. Install dependencies